Rebates for Residential EV Chargers in Massachusetts

 Shrewsbury Electric and Cable Operations - MA

-Shrewsbury Electric and Cable Operations - MA offers rebates for residential EV chargers through a program called "Shrewsbury Residential EVs."
+Shrewsbury Electric and Cable Operations - MA has a rebate program that covers residential EV chargers.
+The program is called "Shrewsbury Residential EVs."
 The program is currently open with an expected end date of December 31st 2026.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 The Shrewsbury Residential EVs program offers a rebate of $350 per charger.
 The incentive may cover up to 50% of the material cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.